 Total Hip Replacement

 Do you experience pain or grinding in one hip (or perhaps both) as you walk?
 After an injury, degeneration from arthritis, or decades of hard use, hip joints may start to lose functionality.
-If you are considering surgical intervention to restore or replace your hip, you are in good company.
-Over the past few decades, the number of hip surgeries “performed in the United States has increased substantially…new government statistics show.”
+Fortunately for patients in the Cincinnati area, the joint replacement specialists at Beacon Orthopaedics are highly experienced in performing hip replacement surgery, or total hip arthroplasty.

-Three years ago, the U.S. National Center for Health Statistics (NCHS) reported that hip replacement surgery–the medical procedure that removes the damaged or diseased parts of a hip joint, replacing them with new, metal or ceramic parts–has risen significantly.
+Recently, a study published in The Journal of Rheumatology showed that hip replacement surgery–the medical procedure that removes the damaged or diseased parts of a hip joint, replacing them with new, metal or ceramic parts–has risen significantly and is expected to continue to do so.1

 Several factors are contributing to the growth, including longer life expectancy, lowering costs of joint replacement surgery, evolving surgical techniques, and decreasing recovery time.
 Instead of requiring multiple nights in a hospital, many total hip replacements are being done as outpatient procedures at specialty orthopedic clinics.
 This contributes to a significant reduction in overall costs, as well as allowing patients to recover in the comfort of their homes, rather than in a hospital environment.